kenyonj/milk_crate/README.md

 # MilkCrate

-An elixir library will return an image url for a given search term or spotify uri.
+An elixir library that will return an image url for a given search term or spotify uri.

 ## Usage